-As part of the 2018/19 GP contract negotiations, 100% NHS funded premises improvement grants are now available, lifting the 66% cap stated in the Premises Cost Directions (PCD).
+As part of the 2020/21 GP contract updates, 100% NHS funded premises improvement grants are now available, lifting the 66% cap stated in the Premises Cost Directions (PCD).

 The level of funding surgeries are eligible for will depend upon a multitude of factors and respective contributions will need to be discussed with the NHS during the approvals process.

 If a practice opts to receive NHS funds towards the cost of building or refurbishment work, the surgeries notional rent will be subject to an abatement.
 The surgeries notional rent figure will be abated proportionally to the percentage of funding the NHS have contributed toward the works.
 No matter the percentage of NHS contribution, the abatement section of the PCD should be followed.

 How long will the notional rent abatement apply for?

 As the works will be completed after 1st April 2013, the 2013 Premises Cost Directions will apply.
 The 2013 PCD stipulate a proportionate time scale for the abatement, dependent upon the total costs of the improvements:

 • Works costing up to £100,000 – are abated for 5 years

 • Works costing between £100,000 – £250,000 – are abated for 10 years

 • Works costing more than £250,000 – are abated for 15 years